 When we receive a request, we will take steps to verify the identity of the requestor including, for example, by asking that the requester confirm or verify various pieces of personal data that we hold about them.
 You may also utilize an authorized agent that has been registered with the State and, if used, we will require evidence of authorization from your agent as well.

-We have implemented technical and organisational security measures in an effort to safeguard the personal data in our custody and control.
-Such measures we have implemented include, for example, limiting access to personal data only to employees and authorised service providers who need to know such information for the purposes described in this Notice, as well as other administrative, technical and physical safeguards such as encryption when receiving and transmitting information.
+We have implemented technical and organizational security measures, in an effort to safeguard the personal data in our custody and control.
+Such measures we have implemented include, for example, limiting access to personal data only to employees and authorized Service Providers who need to know such information for the purposes described in this Notice, as well as other administrative, technical and physical safeguards such as encryption when receiving and transmitting information.

-While we endeavour to always protect our systems, sites, operations and information against unauthorised access, use, modification and disclosure, due to the inherent nature of the Internet as an open global communications vehicle and other risk factors, we cannot guarantee that any information, during transmission or while stored on our systems, will be absolutely safe from intrusion by others, such as hackers.
+While we endeavor to always protect our systems, websites, operations and information against unauthorized access, use, modification and disclosure, due to the inherent nature of the Internet as an open global communications vehicle and other risk factors, we cannot guarantee that any information, during transmission or while stored on our systems, will be absolutely safe from intrusion by others, such as hackers.
 Understand that any information that you transfer to us is done at your own risk.

 Except where and to the extent prohibited by law, by using our services, you agree that, if there is any controversy, claim, action, or dispute arising out of or related to your use of our services, or the breach, enforcement, interpretation, or validity of this Notice or any part of it (“Dispute”), both parties shall first try in good faith to settle such Dispute by providing written notice to the other party describing the facts and circumstances of the Dispute and allowing the receiving party thirty (30) days in which to respond to or settle the Dispute.
 Notice shall be sent to:

 - Us at Ground Floor, 107 Power Road, Chiswick, London, W4 5PY, UK, or

 - You, at the address we have on file for you.